krista805/freelance_hugo/content/blog/shopify-dev-workflow.md

 Go ahead and add all the files with:

-    git add --all and
+    git add --all

-make a commit with:
+Then make a commit with:

     git commit -m "enter your first commit message here"